seanking/spring-cloud-config/README.md

 ## Building a Configuration Server

 Next, introduce a configuration server to support the greeting service.
-The configuration server will provide a different greeting for each profile (default, dev, prod, ...).
+The configuration server will provide a different greeting for each profile (default, dev, prod, etc).

 Introduce the `spring-cloud-config-server` dependency to provide the libraries needed to quickly spin up a cloud configuration server.